Non-denominational Muslim: History of Islamic sectarianism

 After the death of the Islamic prophet Muhammad, two conflicting views emerged about who should succeed him as the leader of the Muslim community.
 Some Muslims, who believed that Muhammad never clearly named his successor, resorted to the Arabian tradition of electing their leader by a council of influential members of the community.
 Others believed that Muhammad had chosen his cousin and son-in-law Ali ibn Abi Talib to succeed him.
 This disagreement eventually resulted in a civil war which pitted supporters of Ali against supporters of the founder of the Umayyad dynasty Mu'awiyah ibn Abi Sufyan, and these two camps later evolved into the Sunni and Shia denominations.
 For the Shias, Ali and the Imams who succeeded him gradually became the embodiment of God's continuing guidance, and they tended to stress the religious functions of the caliphate and deplore its political compromises; Sunnis were more inclined to circumscribe its religious role and more readily accepted its pragmatic dimensions.
 As these differences became increasingly vested with religious importance, they gave rise to two distinct forms of Islam.

 One assumption is that Sunnis represent Islam as it existed before the divisions, and should be considered as normative, or the standard.
 This perception is partly due to the reliance on highly ideological sources that have been accepted as reliable historical works, and also because the vast majority of the population is Sunni.
-Both Sunnism and Shi'ism are the end products of several centuries of competition between ideologies.
+Centuries of competition between Sunnis and Shias have led to ideological struggles.
 Both sects used each other to further cement their own identities and divisions.

 During the Umayyad period, many non-Arab converts (mawali) and their sects and schools tended to be willing to join anti-Umayyad causes.
 Both Sunni and Shia scholars have held anti-Umayyad views, most notably concerning Yazid ibn Mu'awiyah.

 In the early modern period, the conflict between Shias and Sunnis took a turn for the worse when the Safavid and Ottoman dynasties turned the military conflict between them into a religious war after the Safavids made Shia Islam the state religion in their empire.
 During that era some Sunnis and Shias for the first time began refusing to recognize each other as Muslims.
 Sectarianism continued to be exploited for political benefits into modern times.
 An example of this was the Zia regime in Pakistan, who used sectarian divisions between the Sunni and Shia to counter the growing geopolitical influence of Iran, as well as to distract from the domestic political problems.
 Post-Zia governments in Pakistan continued to "cynically manipulate sectarian conflicts for short term political gain."